 \autoref{fig:results_scl1}A shows the results for primary 2.
-Although, all three responses capture some differences in the reservoir, the response of the full medium still contains overburden events as shown by the time-shifts greater than $0ms$.
+Although, all three responses capture some differences in the reservoir, the response of the full medium still reflects changes in the overburden as shown by the time-shifts larger than $0ms$.
 These positive time-shifts are almost fully removed after overburden removal.
 Note that, on the one hand, the correlations do not match the 1D reference very well, because of the lateral variations in the model.
-On the other hand, the match with correlation of the ideal data is a lot better, which implies that the Marchenko based isolation was successful.
+On the other hand, the match with correlation of the ideal data (the red line) is a lot better, which implies that the Marchenko based isolation was successful.
 Based on these results it is concluded that the expected time differences are smaller than $15ms$ for P1, M1 and M2.
-This observation is used to achieve more accurate results, by removing outliers that give a time difference greater than $15ms$ at any lateral distance (i.e. they are removed before applying the Gaussian smoothing along the lateral direction in \autoref{fig:flowchart2ccs}).
+This observation is used to achieve more accurate results, by removing outliers that give a time difference larger than $15ms$ at any lateral distance (i.e. they are removed before applying the Gaussian smoothing along the lateral direction in \autoref{fig:flowchart2ccs}).

-Next, the procedure is applied to multiple 1 and multiple 2, the results of which are shown in \autoref{fig:results_scl1}B and \ref{fig:results_scl1}C, respectively.
-This time none of the results match either reference, and seemingly no meaningful information can be acquired from the multiples.
-However, these results are achieved without any multiple enhancement (i.e. the feedback loop in \autoref{fig:flowchart1iso} is ignored).
-In the next section we will explore how the results can be improved by using the multiple enhancement.
+Next, the procedure is applied to multiple 1 and multiple 2, the results of which are shown in figures \ref{fig:results_scl1}B and \ref{fig:results_scl1}C, respectively.
+This time none of the results match either reference perfectly, and seemingly no meaningful information can be acquired from the multiple 2.
+However, these results are achieved without any multiple enhancement.
+In the next section, we will explore how the results can be improved by using multiple enhancement.